 So my aim with the LH2 work was full representation of vibrations!
 No more nameless vibrations folded into some anonymous spectral density function.
 Full representation of each and every vibration, capturing the fullness of its unique dynamical anharmonic identity.
 It’s the kind of sentiment that seems particularly well aligned with the current populist zeitgeist sweeping the globe.

 But LH2 is big, and it has has lots of excited states, so a full representation of all of its vibrations in atomistic detail is a non-trivial challenge.
 To do it, we built a multi-tiered parallel computational framework (using TDDFT parallelized across GPUs within nodes, and MPI to scale across nodes) for calculating atomic cartesian gradients on each and every excited state.
 We also introduced some approximations for how to treat cartesian gradients of the excited state dipole moments and the transition dipole moments.
 This builds on some work we published a couple years ago.
 Once all that was stabilised, we were then able to run surface-hopping simulations to treat the explicit dynamics of both the atoms and also the electronic degrees of freedom.
 The picture that emerges is shown in the movie.
 The key thing which this movie highlights (compared to previous simulations) is the fact that the atomic motion is explicitly being accounted for, along with the electronic motion (which is shown as diffuse blue clouds).
-In fact, you need to speed up the frame-rate to see the atoms moving, because your eyes are more attuned to the flashing blue electronic amplitude than to the subtleties of the atomic motion.
-But it’s definitely all in there – check out the video below!
+You need to look closely at the video to see the atomic motion, because your eyes are more attuned to the flashing blue electronic amplitude than to the subtleties of the vibrational motion.
+But it’s definitely all in there if you look closely!